snaketron/ClustIRR/README.md

 receptor repertoires (IRRs).
 The algorithm of ClustIRR finds groups of T or B cell receptors (TCRs or BCRs) that likely have similar specificity.
-This is achieved by comparing the global and local sequence features of complementary determining regions (CDRs) as proposed in [1,2].
+This is achieved by comparing the global and local sequence features of complementarity-determining regions (CDRs) as proposed in [1,2].
 Once the specificity groups are identified in a set of IRRs, the algorithm performs quantitative comparison of the cluster structures and their properties between biological conditions.